esimov/legoizer/README.md

 ### Discalimer

 This is a simple toy, so it does not have any commercial usage.
-However if exists any interest for this app (like the possibility to count the needed type of bricks for the construction of a possible real lego), i will be more than happy to develop it further.
+However if exists any interest for this app (like the possibility to count the needed type of bricks for the construction of a possible real lego), or to create a web interface i will be happy to develop it further.

 ## License